 Most researchers agree that improved earthquake protection systems must be developed to ensure the safety of UAH travelers.
 However, designers are encouraged by past incidents where underground structures moved with the land during quakes, resulting in relatively little damage.
 In fact, after an earthquake struck Japan in 1995, underground projects were the least damaged structures in the city of Kobe.
 A massive tunneling project would also create a great deal of dirt and rock, which would need to be relocated elsewhere.
 Planning where to transport it would be a challenge, but using the theoretical AHS on the surface would expedite the process of moving this earth to its final drop point.

-To learn more about the technologies associated with the underground automated highways of the future, visit the links on the next page.
+To learn more about the technologies associated with the underground automated highways of the future, visit the links below.